harvard-lil/capstone/capstone/capweb/templates/docs/03_learning_tracks/01_APIs/03_in_depth.md

 [{% api_url "cases-list" %}jurisdiction=wash&page_size=1]({% api_url "cases-list" %}jurisdiction=wash&page_size=1)

-For most cases, you'll need to be authenticate using an API key to get the case test.
-There are several jurisdictions for which we do not require authenticating, which we call [open]({% docs_url 'glossary' %}#def-open) jurisdictions.
+For most cases, you'll need to authenticate using an API key to get the case text.
+There are several jurisdictions for which we do not require authentication, which we call [open]({% docs_url 'glossary' %}#def-open) jurisdictions.
 To see a complete list of open jurisdictions, check out our [access limits documentation]({% docs_url 'access_limits' %}).